ASHS-School/mirrorcast/README.md

 By default the Mirrorcast server uses udp port 8090 and tcp port 8092.
 If the client wants to stream files, then TCP port 8090 needs to be open on the client side.
-For DVD's, the default nbd-server port needs to be open on client side too.
+For DVD's, the default nbd-server port also needs to be open on client side too.

 To start mirroring your desktop, start the mirrorcast application, it will add an applet to your toolbar, first select the display you want to mirror(if you have more than one), then select your receiver, then click "start mirroring"